-The Bartholin’s glands are located on each side of the vaginal opening.
+The Bartholin’s glands are on each side of your vaginal opening.
 They’re about the size of a pea.
-They produce fluid that keeps the vagina moist.
+They make fluid that keeps your vagina moist.

 The fluid travels to the vagina through ducts (tubes).
-If they become blocked, fluid can back up into them.
+If they get blocked, fluid can back up into them.
 This forms a swelling -- a cyst.
 Doctors call these Bartholin’s gland cysts.
 Most of the time, they don’t hurt.
-They’re almost always benign, or non-cancerous.
+They’re almost always benign, or noncancerous.

 About two out of 10 women can expect to get a Bartholin’s gland cyst at some point.
 It typically happens in your 20s.
 They’re less likely to develop as you age.

-Only your doctor can tell you for sure.
-He’ll do a physical exam.
-He’ll also likely take a sample of your vaginal discharge and look at it under a microscope.
-This will reveal whether you have an STI.
-If you have an abscess, he’ll take a culture of it and send it to a lab.
+Only your doctor can tell you for sure if you have a Bartholin’s cyst.
+They’ll do a pelvic exam.
+If you have drainage, they’ll take a sample and look at it under a microscope to determine if you have an STI.
+If you have an abscess, they’ll take a sample from it and send that to a lab.

 If the Bartholin’s cyst is causing problems -- or if it’s turned into an abscess -- you’ll need to see your doctor.
-He’ll treat it in one of three ways:
+They’ll treat it in one of three ways:

 - Surgical drainage.
 The doctor will make a tiny cut in the cyst.
 They’ll place a small rubber tube (catheter) into the opening to allow it to drain.
 It can stay in place for up to 6 weeks.
 You’ll feel better right away after the fluid is gone.
 But you may need to take pain medication for several days afterward.
 Keep in mind that a Bartholin's cyst or abscess may come back and need treatment again.
 Side effects include pain or discomfort -- especially during sex.
 You might also have swelling of the labia (lips around the vagina), infection, bleeding, or scarring.